schlinkertc/MLB_Analysis/README.md

 Our database allows us to store and retrieve comprehensive data on games, players, teams, team records, pitches, plays, runners, and the relationships between them.
 In it's current form, the database stores this information in 17 different tables.

 The SQL Alchemy ORM framework facilitates a connection between Python objects and SQL records.
+The ORM framework can be extremely useful when pulling information from multiple tables.
+For instance, a record in the Games table corresponds to a unique instance of the Game class based on the SQLAlchemy declaritive base.
+The Game instance has an attribute, .plays, that returns all plays from that game in chronological order.
+This gives us an easy shortcut that's quicker than writing repetitive INNER JOIN statements everytime we need to examine a relationship.

 ## Statistical Modeling